agdturner/mxg/README.md

 MESMER is a Master Equation Solver for Multi Energy-well Reactions.
 It inputs and outputs data in an XML format.
 This is a Graphical User Interface development for visualising and generating new XML for MESMER.

-An online version from where a Progressive Web App (PWA) can be dowloaded for installation on your device: https://agdturner.github.io/mxg-pwa/dist/main/
+An online version (from where a Progressive Web App (PWA) can be dowloaded for installation on your device) is available via: https://agdturner.github.io/mxg-pwa/dist/main/

 A PWA is a type of application software delivered via the Web, built using common Web technologies including HTML, CSS, JavaScript, and WebAssembly.
 It is intended to work on any platform with a standards-compliant browser, including desktop and mobile devices.
-For more details see:
+For more details about what a PWA is please see:
 - https://en.wikipedia.org/wiki/Progressive_web_app
 - https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Guides/What_is_a_progressive_web_app

-Downloading and installing a PWA varies by Web browser.
+How to download and install a PWA varies by Web browser.
 Here are links to instructions for some major Web browsers:
 - Chrome: https://support.google.com/chrome/answer/9658361
 - Firefox: https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Guides/Installing
 - Edge: https://learn.microsoft.com/en-us/microsoft-edge/progressive-web-apps-chromium/ux

-Whilst this development is versioned, it is alpha release and is not yet released for user testing or considered production ready.

-A RoadMap for development is being produced.
-The development will go through a beta testing phase before there is a release candidate which is expected to be made in April 2024.
+## GUI user instructions
+- Currently, the GUI starts with a single button called `load`.
+- When actioned, a `save` button should appear and a file input is requested.
+- The user is expected to locate and select a MESMER XML file.
+ - The program then attempts to load the XML file and present it in the GUI.
+   - If the interface does not change, then most likely there is an issue with loading that particular XML.

-Currently, the GUI starts with a single button called `load`.
-When actioned, a `save` button should appear and a file input is requested.
-What is expected is that the user locates an MESMER XML file and loads it.
-Upon selecting the file, the interface should change to present details contained in the loaded XML.
-In future releases there may be a way to compile a MESMER XML file from scratch.
-Some details presented can be modified by the user.
-Actioning the `save` button will download a new XML file for the user and will be stored in the usual place where files are downloaded on the users device.
+- There are ways for the user to input and change values that will be saved in a new XML file when the `save` button is actioned.
+- Actioning the `save` button will download a new XML file to the usual place where files are downloaded on the users device.
+- It is expected that in future releases there will be a way to compile a MESMER XML file from scratch without having first to load an existing XML file.

+## Development RoadMap
+- Development is currently in a pre-alpha prototype phase.
+- A first phase of alpha testing is expected to be done by the developers with selected user testers in March 2024.
+- Beta testing will follow this and release candidates and a first release is planned in April 2024.

+## Alpha testing
-If alpha testers find an issue, then please report this using the agreed channels for communication.
-The version at the following URL is always the latest version: https://agdturner.github.io/mxg-pwa/dist/main/
+- Alpha testers are encouraged to report issues using the agreed protocol.
+- The version at the following URL is always the latest version: https://agdturner.github.io/mxg-pwa/dist/main/

-If using the installed PWA, you can update to the latest version by uninstalling and reinstalling the PWA.
-Uninstalling can be done with the PWA running via the menu (three dots).
+- If using an installed PWA, you can update to the latest version by uninstalling and reinstalling the PWA.
+(Uninstalling can be done with the PWA running via the menu (three dots).)
+- Please test using the latest version before reporting an issue.

+## Support
-It is expected that in due course, there will be more stable releases, and the MESMER team supporting users will be able to respond to issues posted in the usual way.
+Once Version 1 is realeased, it is expected that the MESMER team will support development and use with issues reported in the usual way.

 ## Instructions for developers/contributors